check-spelling-sandbox/Azure-Sentinel/DataConnectors/Zoom/readme.md

 Alternatively you can deploy the elements manually.
 #### 2: Deploy via VS Code
 Note: You will need to prepare VS code for Azure function development.
 See https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-powershell#prerequisites
-1. Download the [Zip](https://github.com/Azure/Azure-Sentinel/blob/master/DataConnectors/Zoom/zoom_logs_template.zip?raw=true) file of the Azure Funciton app from Github.
+1. Download the [Zip](https://github.com/Azure/Azure-Sentinel/blob/master/DataConnectors/Zoom/zoom_logs_template.zip?raw=true) file of the Azure Function app from Github.
 2. Extract to a location on your local host.
 3. Open VS Code.
 4. Click File -> Open Folder.